 - Sort incoming mail; prepare outgoing mail, which will include composing and/or typing correspondence, photocopying materials, preparing packages for mailing to authors, agents, and others.

-- During editor absences, keep an eye on inboxes and address and circulate time-sensitive materials as necessary.
+- When Editorial Director is out of the office, keep an eye on inboxes and address and circulate time-sensitive materials as necessary.

 - Purge book files once books are published; file and archive correspondence.